audition INformation

 Audition Details

-Sign up for an audition through Casting Manager.
-For the audition, please prepare 16 bars of your favorite Christmas carol.
-Bring a device with a minus track.
-You may be asked to do a cold read from the script as well.
+- Children - Please prepare 16 bars of your favorite Christmas Carol.
+Bring a device with your accompaniment track.
+An aux cord will be available.
+You may be asked to perform a cold read from the script as well.

 Character Descriptions